remy/remysharp.com/public/drafts/whats-in-a-name.md

 So we launched as Full Frontal.

-Aside, and proudly, even the logo that was design, was intentionally vague which allowed me to rebrand the style of the logo each year:
+Aside, and proudly, even the logo that was designed, was intentionally vague which allowed me to rebrand the style of the logo each year:

 ![ffconf logos over the years](/images/ffconf-logos.png)